MbotixTech/cek-bukti-transfer/README.md

 ## 📂 Project Description

-A web-based tool to analyze uploaded images of transfer receipts and predict whether they are genuine or fake using the Gemini AI API.
+A web-based tool to analyze uploaded images of BCA transfer receipts and predict whether they are genuine or fake using the Gemini AI API.

 ---